Miniscule amounts of Bitcoin in a wallet — with a value that would be outweighed by the cost of a transaction fee.

 More often than not, the value of dust in a dust transaction will be significantly lower than the actual fee for moving the tiny particles.
 In many cases, this is the reason why these fractions end up gathering across wallets and rarely see the light of day.

-However, dust transactions are not entirely used nefariously.
+However, dust transactions are not only used nefariously.
 There are some charitable organizations, such as Dust Aid, which allow users to sweep up pockets of dust from their wallets and donate them to good causes.